 Exchange visitors and their dependents also may be subject to the requirements of the Affordable Care Act.

-Upon arrival, J1 exchange visitors will be asked to show proof of insurance and/or to attest that they are covered by insurance meeting the requirements set forth in the regulations.
+Upon arrival, J1 exchange visitors will be asked to attest that they are covered by insurance meeting the requirements set forth in the regulations.
 Exchange visitors who willfully fail to comply with the insurance requirements, or who make "material misrepresentations" of their compliance with the regulations will be subject to the termination of their J1 program.

 For complete information on the insurance requirements, please read the relevant section of the regulation, (22 CFR 62.14).
 Please contact the ISSO if you have insurance questions or need clarification about this policy.
 Those who have, or will obtain, health insurance through Cornell should contact the Benefits Office with any questions about their insurance plan.